[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 There’s no sector of the market more boom-and-bust than biotech and drug development.
 GW Pharmaceuticals (NASDAQ:GWPH) doubles down on that volatility by developing its drugs from marijuana.

-But GW Pharmaceuticals isn’t some fly-by-night penny stock based on legalized weed.
+But GW Pharmaceuticals isn’t one of those fly-by-night penny stocks to buy based on legalized weed.
 It’s a $2.6 billion pharmaceutical company with a legitimate lead product candidate in Epidiolex, aimed to treat Dravet Syndrome and Lennox-Gastaut Syndrome.
 Sativex, used to treat multiple sclerosis

 Sativex, used to treat multiple sclerosis spasticity, already is on the market.
 And another compound has potential uses to fight epilepsy and treat autism spectrum disorders.

 Like most drug development plays, GWPH is high-risk.
 But there’s reason for investors to hold long-term optimism toward the company’s pipeline.
-Success in getting those drugs to market likely would make GWPH an acquisition target at some point.
-That in turn, would suggest likely significant upside from current levels for GWPH stock, which analysts see surging near 30%.
+Success in getting those drugs to market likely would make GWPH an acquisition target at some point suggesting a significant upside from current levels.
+If it happens, analysts see GWPH stock surging near 30%.

 That in turn, would suggest likely significant upside from current levels for GWPH stock.